Skip to content

 • Jaxx (proprietary 12-word encoding in some versions)

 If you know which software generated the seed, install that software and use its native restore flow.
-If you do not know the software, there is no general-purpose tool that covers all proprietary word lists.
+If you do not know the software, no general-purpose tool covers all proprietary word lists.
 The seed cannot be decoded without knowing the encoding.

-Verify whether your words appear in the BIP-39 list before spending time on BIP-39 tools.
+Verify whether your words appear in the BIP-39 list before you spend time on BIP-39 tools.
 Grep the list:

 curl -s https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/english.txt | grep -Fx "yourword"